kranthikumar-2k25/my-cyber-journey/MASTER_CONCEPTS.md

 - Day 24: Environment Debugging (Diagnosing infrastructure/OS blocks, like Windows CMD height limits, instead of blaming the tool)
 - Day 24: The "No Quit" Hacker Mindset (Pivoting strategies when the front door is blocked)
 - Day 25: System Auditing (Catching missing components, like spaced repetition, and holding the system accountable)
+- Day 30: Writing code from scratch (building line by line instead of copying)

 ---